Lost Ember

 Lost Ember is an adventure game developed by German company Mooneye Studios and released in 2019.
 Players explore the ruins of a lost civilization by possessing various animals.
+A VR version of the game was released on July 12, 2022 only for the PC.
+A remaster for the game Lost Ember: Rekindled Edition was released in Nov 27, 2025.
+Mooneye studios promised Steam players a free upgrade, otherwise it was also available on Playstation 4/5 through the PlayStation Store, and on Xbox Series X|S with Xbox Play Anywhere support.

 Gameplay

 Lost Ember is a third-person adventure game.
-Players control an amnesiac wolf.
+Players control a wolf.
 A spirit asks the player for help in reaching the afterlife and explains that people disqualified from entering the afterlife are reincarnated as animals.
 The player and the spirit set off to find out why the player is barred from the afterlife and to assist the spirit.
 The game does not have traditional puzzles, though players may encounter impassable terrain.
 To continue, players can possess other animals they encounter.
 Possessing a bird allows players to fly over terrain inaccessible to the wolf, and fish can swim across lakes.
 By exploring nearby ruins, the player and spirit learn more about their past lives and the civilization they came from.
 Unlocking these memories allows them to progress through the game and enter the afterlife.